steve-lebleu/typeplate/README.md

 $ npm run kickstart
 ```

-This will be install Typescript and Typeorm globaly, install NPM packages, create *dist* directory and sub-directories, and run a one shot compilation.
+This will be install Typescript, Typeorm and cli entity generator globaly, NPM packages, create *dist* directory and sub-directories, and run a one shot compilation.

 ### Configure